 - (Optional, SNMP trap forwarding only) Select Monitoring and configure the SNMP settings.

-- Select Collector Log Forwarding and see step Add one or more match list profiles for each log type.
+- Select Collector Log Forwarding and Add configured match list profiles as necessary.

 - Click OK to save your changes to the Collector Group.

 - (Syslog forwarding only) If the syslog server

 requires client authentication and the firewalls forward logs to